PDF Embedder Documentation

 Reloading the Page

-This is the first thing you should try when faced with this error.
-Since the error can appear as a one-off caused by a temporary network hiccup or an expired browser state, try reloading the page and checking whether the PDF displays correctly.
+Start here.
+The error can be a one-off caused by a temporary network hiccup or an expired browser state.
+Reload the page and check whether the PDF displays correctly.
 If it does, no further action is needed.

 Clearing Your Cache

-A stale cache also causes the browser to receive an outdated or mismatched decryption key, which can result in this error.
-You should clear the cache at two levels:
+A stale cache can deliver an outdated or mismatched decryption key, producing this error.
+Clear the cache at two levels:

 Excluding PDF Embedder Scripts from Caching

-If the error returns after every page load, your caching or minification plugin is most likely the cause.
+If the error returns on every page load, your caching or minification plugin is likely the culprit.
 PDF Embedder’s scripts are already minified, so excluding them costs nothing in load speed.
-You should exclude PDF Embedder assets from any caching or minification options on your site.

 Checking for Gzip Compression on PDF Files

-If the error persists after clearing the cache and excluding the scripts, the likely cause is gzip compression being applied to the PDF file itself at the server level.
-Gzip compression on PDFs corrupts the encrypted stream before it reaches the browser.
+If the error persists after clearing the cache and excluding scripts, gzip compression applied to PDF files at the server level is the likely cause.
+Gzip applied to an encrypted PDF corrupts the stream before it reaches the browser.

-In this case, you need to add an exception in your server configuration to exclude PDF files from gzip compression as shown below:
+Add an exception to your server configuration to exclude PDF files from gzip compression:

 Apache or LiteSpeed (.htaccess):